Banbeucmas/banbeucmas-dotfiles/README.md

 ## Changes

 These changes below are after 22/12/2018.
-Previous changes to this please visit my old Repository which I hosted up there.
+Previous changes to this please visit my old Repository which I mentioned up there.

 ### Christmas with ReiMari 2018
 Information about system and wallpaper can be found [here](https://github.com/Banbeucmas/banbeucmas-dotfiles/blob/master/Rice%20Information/Reimu%20Marisa%20Christmas%20Poprication%202018.md).